The Fall (TV series): Reception

 The Fall received positive reviews from critics.
 On Rotten Tomatoes, 95% of 20 critic reviews were positive for the series one.
 Its consensus is, "Less sensationalistic and more provocative than most police procedurals, The Fall is unapologetically sexy with pressure-building tension driven by plausible characters and motifs."
 The Guardian ranked it the tenth best television show of 2013.
 The second and the third series earned 93% and 64% approval rating, respectively.
 The third series consensus reads, "The Fall stumbles somewhat in its third season, but still delivers enough to satisfy fans of the show—and slow-burning psychological thrillers in general."
 The first series has a score of 81 out of 100 on Metacritic, indicating "universal acclaim".
 The last series has a score of 60 out of 100, indicating "mixed or average reviews".

 Sophie Gilbert of The Atlantic wrote regarding season three: "[f]or all its psychological, almost literary complexity, it loses much of its narrative steam.
 It's that great 21st-century phenomenon: a show that's more fun to think about than to watch."
 Ken Tucker also felt that the show lost its quality, criticized the character development, but found Anderson and Dornan to be "good" and "handsome and skilled" respectively.
 Reviewing the second season, TV critic Lucy Mangan of The Guardian criticised the writing and the dialogue.
 However, she praised the performances of Anderson and Dornan.
 Conversely in a more positive review, Ben Travers of the IndieWire opined that Dornan's portrayal was "both ideal and disappointing."
 About the first season, David Thomson of The New Republic said: "The BBC's Latest Import is Modern, Chilling, and Groundbreaking."
 Similarly, Neil Genzlinger writing for The New York Times stated: "It’s a fine show, relying on slow-building tension rather than the gory shock value [...]", but found Anderson's character to be the least developed one in the show.

+The show received some criticism for its portrayal of violence against women.
+Rachel Cooke of The Guardian described it as "misogyny in a veil of classiness".
+Speaking out against "crime porn", actress Doon Mackichan cited The Fall as an example of dramas that use "brutalised women" as "entertainment fodder".

 In the book Crime TV, Streaming Criminology in Popular Culture, Jonathan A Grubb and Chad Posick, assistant professors in the department of criminal justice and criminology at Georgia Southern University, wrote that the show conveyed "a fairly solid understanding of the thinking of a psychopathic killer."
 They stated that Dornan's performance was "quite convincing."